tomahawkins/resume/resume.md

 The latest version of this resume can be found on [GitHub](https://github.com/tomahawkins/resume/blob/master/resume.md).

 ## Things I would do if I had the time and money:

-* Investigate security benefits of virtualization aggregation.
-  Securing a network of many hosts is difficult.
-  Would it be easier if the distributed machines formed a single virtual host?
-  How would you architect a [SAFE](http://www.crash-safe.org/) machine for virtualization aggregation?

 * In vehicle networks the number of onboard computers (ECUs) continues to grow,